godotengine/godot-docs/tutorials/troubleshooting.rst

   alleviate this, you can increase **Low Processor Mode Sleep (µsec)** to ``33000`` (30 FPS) in the Editor Settings.
 This value determines the amount of *microseconds* between frames to render.
-Higher values will make the editor feel less reactive but will help decrease CPU and GPU usage significantly.
+Higher values will make the editor feel less reactive, but will help decrease CPU and GPU usage significantly.
 - Alternatively, disable variable refresh rate on your monitor or in the graphics driver.
 - VRR flicker can be reduced on some displays using the **VRR Control** or **Fine Tune Dark Areas** options in your monitor's OSD.
 These options may